dslab-uniud/ppSTL-IJCAI2024/supplementary_material/readme.md

 'num_seeds': 1 - Specifies which init random seed is used among those pre-sampled.
 ```

-To add a new dataset besides those already supported, the script, particularly the `main` function, shall be edited to perform the necessary preprocessing/formatting steps.
+To add a new dataset besides the one already provided ([CMAPSS](https://github.com/dslab-uniud/ppSTL-IJCAI2024/tree/main/supplementary_material/dataset/)), the script, particularly the `main` function, shall be edited to perform the necessary preprocessing/formatting steps.